h2non/apitance/README.md

 $ npm install apitance --save
 ```

+## API

 ## Contributing

 Wanna help?
 Cool!
 It will be really apreciated :)

-`nar` is completely written in LiveScript language.
+`apitance` is completely written in LiveScript/Wisp language.
 Take a look to the language [documentation][livescript] if you are new with it.
 and follow the LiveScript language conventions defined in the [coding style guide][coding-style]